 EEG and VEP Sleep Recording Electrode Placement

-For electrode placement, place an elastic band sensor on the Baby’s chest to record the thoracic respiratory expansion [1] and locate individual surface disc electrodes for the EEG at leads F3, F4, C3, C4, O1, and O2 [2-TXT].
+For electrode placement, place an elastic band sensor on the Baby’s chest to record the thoracic respiratory expansion [1] and locate individual surface disc electrodes for the EEG through the mesh at leads F3, F4, C3, C4, O1, and O2 [2-TXT].

 WIDE: Talent placing sensor onto baby’s chest Videographer: Minimal neonate face in shot.
 The shot must be at the thoracic region.